simark/documentation/en/Developer/git_repo.md

 There are multiple branches for the source code of wallabag web app:

 * `master` branch : this is the stable branch, downloaded by those who wish to install wallabag for their own use.
-* `dev` branch : before being added on `master` branch, all bug fixes and new features must go on that branch.
+* `dev` branch : before being added on `master` branch, all bug fixes and new features must go on that branch (i.e : This is where you must send your PRs).
 This branch is not recommended for production use.
-* `v2-symfony` branch : this is the branch for a revamp of wallabag.
-A whole chapter is to be focused on it.
+* `v2` branch : this is the branch for a revamp of wallabag.
+As of mid-2015, all work is now done here.

 ## Workflow